sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 How does the client code work with the new version of the package, where P is a value method?
 Go dereferences the pointer to get a value, then calls the method on that value.

-there's a deliberate asymmetry in the language here.
+There's a deliberate asymmetry in the language here.
 You can always call a value method on a pointer, because you can always dereference a pointer to get a value.

 But you can’t always call a pointer method on a value, because you can’t always take the address of a value to get a pointer.